re-nft/_v2_.subgraph/README.md

 `yarn global add @graphprotocol/graph-cli`

-or

-`npm install -g @graphprotocol/graph-cli`

-depending on whether you are using `yarn` or `npm`.
+depending on whether you are using `yarn`.
+We suggest you use `yarn` instead of `npm`.

 This command will install `graph` binary on your machine.
 If after the installation you don't have the binary, add it to your path.
 You can figure out where `yarn` installs global binaries by running:

 `yarn global bin`